 Artist: Carl Cowden III

-“…I searched state and local archives for images that would work contextually and compositionally, and supplemented them with original compositions for the project.
-My experience from advertising and sign painting, coupled with an early influence from Art Nouveau poster, and a love of the natural environment, allows me to work well with the formal challenges of successfully resolving issue of subject and scale.” – Carl Cowden III.
+“…I searched state and local archives for images that would work contextually, and compositional and supplemented them with original compositions for the project.
+My experience in advertising and sign painting, coupled with an early influence from Art Nouveau poster, and a love of the natural environment, allows me to work well with the formal challenges of successfully resolving issues of subject and scale.” – Carl Cowden III.